Happy-Coders-Private-Limited/happycoders-multiple-addresses/readme.txt

     *   *Classic:* Uses standard WooCommerce hooks.
     *   *Block:* Uses modern JavaScript integration with the WooCommerce Blocks API (`registerCheckoutBlock`).
 *   **Multisite Compatible:** Includes support for Multisite installations, ensuring endpoints and functionality work correctly across the network.
+*   **My Account Address Display Style:** Admin can choose to display saved addresses in the "My Account" page as a carousel or a list.

 == Installation ==